Autism SRB Open Evening Tours

 Arday Class (KS2), named after Professor Jason Arday, a sociologist, writer and fundraiser who was diagnosed with autism at three years old, pre-verbal until the age of eleven and is now the youngest black professor at the University of Cambridge.

-Georgia Burke is the qualified SRB Lead.
+Georgia Jones is the qualified Specialist Resource Base Lead.
 She has significant experience working in SEND, teaching and leading in mainstream, but primarily complex/special educational needs schools in London and Norfolk.

 All SRB staff have experience, are trained in or are actively engaged in continued professional development (CPD) related to working with autistic pupils.